Hodge-Laplacian of Brain Networks: Application

 \subsection{Dataset and preprocessing}

-In this study, we used the the subset of the resting-state fMRI data collected in the Human Connectome Project (HCP) \cite{van2012human,van2013wu}.
+In this study, we used the the subset of the resting-state fMRI data collected in the Human Connectome Project (HCP) \cite{van2012human,glasser2013minimal}.
+We used the data used in \cite{huang2020statistical}.
+The subjects were in ages ranging from 22 to 36 years with average age $29.24 \pm 3.39$ years for 172 males and 240 females.
 The fMRI data were acquired for approximately 15 minutes for each scan.
-The participants are at rest with eyes open with relaxed fixation on a projected bright cross-hair on a dark back-ground\cite{van2013wu}.
+The participants are at rest with eyes open with relaxed fixation on a projected bright cross-hair on a dark back-ground \cite{van2012human}.
 The fMRI data were collected on a customized Siemens 3T Connectome Skyra scanner using a gradient-echoplanar imaging (EPI) sequence with multiband factor 8, repetition time (TR) $720 ms$, time echo (TE) $33.1 ms$, flip angle $52^\circ$, $104 \times 90$ (RO $\times$ PE) matrix size, 72 slices, $2 mm$ isotropic voxels, and 1200 time points is used.

-The standard minimal preprocessing pipelines \cite{glasser2013minimal} such as spatial distortion removal \cite{andersson2003correct,jovicich2006reliability}, motion correction \cite{jenkinson2001global,jenkinson2002improved}, bias field reduction \cite{glasser2011mapping}, registration to the structural MNI template, and data masking using the brain mask obtained from FreeSurfer \cite{glasser2013minimal} is performed on the fMRI scans.
-This resulted in the resting-state functional time series with $91 \times 109 \times 91$, $2mm$ isotropic voxels at 1200 time points.
-The subjects were in the age group ranging from 22 to 36 years with average age $29.24 \pm 3.39$ years for 172 males and 240 females.
-Subsequently, the Automated Anatomical Labeling (AAL) template was applied to parcellate the brain volume into 116 non-overlapping anatomical regions \cite{tzourio2002automated}.
-The fMRI across voxels within each brain parcellation is averaged (spatial denoising), resulting in 116 average fMRI time series with 1200 time points for each subject.
+The standard minimal preprocessing pipelines \cite{glasser2013minimal} such as spatial distortion removal \cite{andersson2003correct}, motion correction \cite{jenkinson2001global}, bias field reduction \cite{glasser2011mapping}, registration to the structural MNI template, and data masking using the brain mask obtained from FreeSurfer \cite{glasser2013minimal} is performed on the fMRI scans.
+This resulted in the resting-state fMRI with $91 \times 109 \times 91$, $2mm$ isotropic voxels at 1200 time points.